antonia43/careercorner/cctesting-main/careercorner2/README.md

 ## Our Solution

 Career Corner delivers personalized guidance through conversational AI that adapts to user responses.
-Students answer 10 creative questions to get sector matches (Healthcare 60%), upload grade reports for CIF scores (+2 point plans), and match to real DGES degrees/universities.
-Professionals parse CVs into structured JSON, get CV-aware career quizzes, practice mock interviews with feedback, and generate tailored cover letters.
-All results persist in SQLite with tabbed My Reports access.
+Students can answer 10 creative questions to get sector matches (i.e. Healthcare 60%, Technology 40%), use the sector match results to explore suitable degrees, upload grade reports (or manually input grades) for final score calculation and get matched to real DGES degrees/universities based on school performance, quiz results and location.
+Professionals can upload their CVs (that get parsed into structured JSON) to get feedback, play CV-aware career quizzes, practice mock interviews tailored by job offer (with feedback) and generate tailored cover letters.
+All results persist in a SQLite database, being easily accessible through a "My Reports" tab and reusable throughout all of Career Corner's features.

 1. **Conversational AI:** Interactive quizzes that adapt to user responses (not static multiple-choice)
 2. **Real Data Integration:** Uses DGES university data, admission grades, and Portuguese scholarship info
 3. **Personalization:** Connects quiz results -> grades -> degree recommendations -> university matches
-4. **Actionable Tools:** for example, CV analysis, grades analysis, university search, career path recommendations
+4. **Actionable and Interactive Tools:** for example, CV analysis, grades analysis, university search, career path recommendations
-5. **Observability:** Langfuse tracks all AI interactions for quality assurance
+5. **Observability:** Langfuse tracking of AI interactions for quality assurance during app testing

 ## Features
 Shared for all users:
-- **Data Persistence:** SQLite database stores reports, saved universities, user preferences.
+- **Data Persistence:** SQLite database stores quiz reports, grades, saved universities, CVs.
 - **Google OAuth Login:** Secure login with Google accounts.
 - **Local Login:** Secure login with accounts created directly on the platform and stored in the database.
-- **Dashboard:** Dashboard: a dashboard with an AI career assistant chatbot that starts with natural conversation, asks 5+ genuine questions about your situation before recommending tools, and routes you to the perfect feature after understanding your needs.
+- **Dashboard:** A dashboard with an AI career assistant chatbot that interacts with users that aren't sure about how to nagivate the app, asking ~5 genuine questions about their situation and redirecting them to the most suitable starting tool after understanding their needs.
 The chatbot never mentions tool names during the first 5 turns, building context through casual dialogue like "What challenges are you facing with your studies?" or "What's frustrating about your job search?"
-On turn 6+, it confidently recommends "Career Quiz would suit you best because..." with clear reasoning.
+On turn 6+, it confidently recommends a feature (i.e. "Career Quiz would suit you best because...") with clear reasoning.
 Both student and professional dashboards use separate chat histories with dedicated trace IDs in Langfuse for observability.
-- **Reports Section** a section where all results from quizzes and analyses can be accessed and deleted by the user.
+- **Reports Section** A section where all results from quizzes and analyses can be accessed and deleted by the user.
-- **Custom CSS styling** custom green and yellow UI with animations.
+- **Custom CSS styling** Custom green and yellow UI with animations.

 ### For students:

 #### **Career Discovery Quiz**
-- Career and skillset quiz - an interactive quiz operated through a conversational AI interface, to help students figure out their most valuable skills and biggest interests.
-At the end, a sector, or a mix of sectors (such as technology, health, business) is attributed to the student.
+- Career Discovery Quiz - an interactive quiz operated through AI, to help students figure out their most valuable skills and biggest interests.
+The quiz asks the students creative/philosophical questions that aren't related to school or studies (i.e. "If you found a hidden path, would you explore it, observe, or do nothing?"), in order to understand the students real personality.
+At the end, a sector, or a mix of sectors (such as Technology, Health, Business) is attributed to the student based on their answers.
 Aditionally, a report is delivered, highlighting possible career paths based on the student's answers.

-- **What it does:** Interactive conversational quiz (10-15 questions) to identify interests and strengths
+- **What it does:** Interactive conversational quiz (10 questions) to understand user's personality
 - **Output:**
   - Career sector match (Technology, Health, Business, Arts, etc.)
   - Top 3-5 degree recommendations with fit scores
   - Detailed report with reasoning
-- **Tech:** Multi-turn chat with Gemini 2.5-flash-lite, response validation
+- **Tech:** Multi-turn chat with Gemini 2.5-flash, response validation

+#### **Grades Analysis**
 - Grades Analysis - A guided tool that collects school grades (through manual input or file ingestion) and calculates Portuguese final grades, helping students understand their academic profile, how far they are from getting into a certain university, and use this grade to find a university that they can get in.

-- **What it does:** Calculates CIF using the official Portuguese formula: school average (65% weight) plus two national exam scores (35% weight).
-Upload a grade report image and the AI extracts your subjects and grades automatically.
-Enter your planned or completed exam scores to see your final CIF on the 0-20 scale.
+- **What it does:** Calculates CIF using the official Portuguese formula or other formulas the student may want to use.
+The user can either manually input their grades or upload a grade report image for the AI to extract subjects and grades automatically, and enter their planned or completed exam scores to see their final score.
+Four options are available: Portuguese (Manual Input/Uplaod) and International (Manual Input/Upload).
 - **Output:**
   - Final CIF score (e.g., 15.8/20)
-  - Comparison to saved university thresholds from University Finder
+  - Comparison to saved university thresholds from University Finder (Portuguese Students)
   - +2 points improvement plan personalized to your CIF tier (strategies differ for 12-14 vs 16-18)
-  - Breakdown showing which subjects/exams impact your score most
+  - Breakdown showing which subjects/exams impact your score most (?????????????????????????????????????????????????????????????????)
-- **Tech:** Gemini multimodal vision for PDF/image parsing, formula `(school_avg × 0.65) + ((exam1 + exam2)/2 × 0.35)`
+- **Tech:** Gemini multimodal vision for PDF/image parsing if upload option is selected

 #### **Degree Picker**
-An interactive assistant that uses the students interests (results from career quiz if applicable, grades analysis results if applicable) to suggest concrete degree programs, compare options, and narrow it down to a shortlist of degrees that best fit the student.
+An interactive assistant that uses the students sector of interest (results from career quiz if applicable) to suggest concrete degree programs, narrowing the search down to a shortlist of degrees that best fit the student.
+A portuguese (DGES only degrees) and international options are available.
-- **What it does:** AI assistant that narrows down degree choices through conversation
+- **What it does:** AI assistant that asks 5-7 yes or no questions based on the sector of interest and narrows down degree choices through conversation
-- **Input:** Career quiz results (if available), student preferences
+- **Input:** Career quiz results (if available), student preference (manually picked from a dropdown list)
 - **Output:**
-  - 2-stage dropdown selection (Career Area -> Specific Sector)
+- Portuguese Students:
-  - Top 3 DGES-accredited degrees with:
+  - Top 3 DGES degrees with:
     - Fit percentage
     - Curriculum overview
     - Career paths in Portugal
     - Entry requirements
+- Internatinal Students:
+  - Top 3 degrees with:
+    - Fit percentage
+    - Curriculum overview
+    - Career paths
 - **Tech:** RAG-style retrieval from DGES data, Gemini reasoning

 #### **University Finder**
+A university search tool by degree name and location.
+Two options are available:

-A search tool that uses real Portuguese higher-education data to show universities offering the chosen degree, including entry grades, location and an interactive map so students can explore and save their options.
+- **Portuguese**: university search uses real Portuguese eal DGES admission data from 2024-2025 to show universities offering the chosen degree (can be chosen from the results of **Degree Picker**), including entry grades, location and an interactive map so students can explore their options.
+Favorite universities can be saved to compare later or match against **Grades Analysis** score to see which are realistic targets.

-Search Portuguese universities offering your chosen degree with real DGES admission data from 2024-2025.
-Filter by your CIF score range, location preferences, and institution type (public/private).
-An interactive Folium map shows all matching universities with clickable markers displaying admission grades, campus locations, and official website links.
-Save your favorite universities to compare later or match against your Grades Analysis CIF score to see which are realistic targets.
+- **International**: more "search" based interface, where students can input degree names and search for universities offering that degree in the country of their choice.

 - **What it does:** Search and filter Portuguese universities by degree program using live DGES data
 - **Features:**
-  - **CIF Range Filter:** Only show universities you can realistically get into (e.g., 14.0-16.0)
   - **Location Filter:** Lisbon, Porto, Coimbra, or nationwide search
   - **Public/Private Toggle:** Filter tuition types
-  - **Interactive Map:** Folium map with university markers, click to see admission grades
+  - **Interactive Map:** Folium map with university markers, click to see admission grades and additional info
   - **Save System:** Store favorite universities with timestamps, access in My Reports
   - **Individual Delete:** Remove saved universities one-by-one
+  - **Transferable result** Saved universities can be used in Grades Analysis
-- **Output:** University cards showing institution name, program name, location, admission grade, duration, acceptance rate, website link
+- **Output:** University cards showing institution name, program name, location, admission grade, duration
-- **Tech:** DGES dataset (20+ universities), Folium maps, SQLite saved_universities table with user_id tracking
+- **Tech:** DGES dataset (20+ universities), Folium map, SQLite saved_universities table with user_id tracking

 #### **Student Resources**
-Dual-mode tool combining quick search and support chat.
-Quick search mode uses 6 Portuguese-specific tools with function calling: get study resources for any subject (returns Khan Academy, Coursera, YouTube, Quizlet, Reddit links), get Portugal scholarships (DGES, FCT, Erasmus+ opportunities), get IAVE exam past papers (latest + archive), and get CIF improvement tips (personalized +2 point plans by score tier).
-Support chat mode switches off function calling for natural guidance conversations where you can select degree/grades reports from dropdowns and ask for advice without getting bombarded with links.
+Dual-mode feature combining five quick search options and support chat.
+Quick search mode uses 5 tools with function calling: get study resources for any subject (returns Khan Academy, Coursera, YouTube, Quizlet, Reddit links), get Portugal scholarships (Portuguese Only - DGES, FCT, Erasmus+ opportunities), get IAVE exam past papers (Portuguese Only - latest + archive), ............................................................................
+Support chat mode allows natural guidance conversations where you can select degree/grades reports from dropdowns and ask for more personal and catered advice.

 - **Quick Search Features:**
-  - Study resources: Khan Academy, Coursera, YouTube tutorials, Quizlet flashcards for any subject
+  - Study resources: Khan Academy, Coursera, YouTube tutorials, Quizlet flashcards for any subject (mudarrrrrrrrrr)
   - Scholarships: DGES bolsas, FCT grants, Erasmus+ programs
   - Exam papers: IAVE nacional exam archives (all subjects, past years)
-  - CIF tips: +2 point improvement strategies by score tier (12-14: focus exams 35%, 16-18: perfect execution)
+  - sdfghjk
+  - sdfghjkl
 - **Support Chat Mode:**
-  - Select saved degree/grades reports from dropdowns
+  - Select saved degree/grades reports from dropdowns for personalization
   - AI references your specific data for personalized advice
   - Ask: "Help me understand my CIF" or "Should I apply to Nova with 15.2?"
-  - No tool spam, just guidance
-- **Tech:** Gemini 2.0 Flash 001 function calling (6 tools) for quick search, Gemini 2.5 Flash (temp 0.7) for support chat
+- **Tech:** Gemini 2.5 Flash function calling (5 tools) for quick search purposes, Gemini 2.5 Flash (temp 0.7) for support chat

 ### For Professionals: